gunnarhaslinger/Add-or-Remove-Application-To-Windows-10-Taskbar/README.md

-# Add or Remove Application from/to Windows 10 Taskbar (Taskbar-Pinning)
+# Add or Remove Application from/to Windows 10 Taskbar (Pinning)
-This small powershell Script adds or removes your own Applications from / to Windows 10 Taskbar.
+This small powershell Script adds or removes your own Applications from / to Windows 10 Taskbar (Taskbar-Pinning).

 Tested with: Windows 10 v1709 (German)